Victor B. Lawrence

 Dr. Lawrence is also an avid supporter of international education and technology exchange programs, and has personally championed the effort to bring fiber optic connectivity to Africa in order to improve the communications infrastructure of some of the world’s poorest countries.

 An IEEE Fellow and a member of the National Academy of Engineering, Dr. Lawrence has received numerous awards, including the 2004 IEEE Award in International Communication, and in 1997, he shared an Emmy Award for the HDTV Grand Alliance Standard.
-He currently serves as the associate dean and Batchelor chair professor of electrical and computer engineering and founding director of the Center for Intelligent Networked Systems at Stevens Institute of Technology, Hoboken, NJ.
+In 2006, after a thirty-two year career at Bell Laboratories, and its successors, Lawrence joined the faculty of Stevens Institute of Technology, Hoboken, New Jersey.
+He has been an associate dean, held the Charles and Rosanna Batchelor Memorial Chair in Electrical Engineering at Stevens Institute of Technology, and is the founding director of the Center for Intelligent Networked Systems at Stevens Institute of Technology, Hoboken, NJ.
 He holds numerous patents and publications in the telecommunications field.
-He received a bachelor’s of science, a Diploma from Imperial College (DIC), and a doctorate, all from the University of London in the UK.
+He received a B.Sc. from the University of London (1968) and a M.S.
+(1969) and Ph.D.
+(1972) from Imperial College of Science and Technology, all degrees are in electrical engineering.